Lil Wayne: Relationships and children

-In July 2014, it was rumored that Carter was dating singer Christina Milian whom he attended the ESPY Awards with.
-They later confirmed their relationship in mid-2015 after which they received criticism from their interconnected exes, singer Nivea and songwriter The-Dream.
-They split at the end of 2015 after collaborating on various singles, videos, and concert dates.
+In July 2014, it was rumored that Carter was dating singer Christina Milian, with whom he attended the ESPY Awards.
+They later confirmed their relationship in mid-2015, after which they received criticism from their interconnected exes, singer Nivea and songwriter The-Dream.
+They split in August 2015, having collaborated on multiple singles, videos, and concert dates.

-Wayne was engaged to model La'Tecia Thomas, but called off the engagement in May 2020.

-In June 2020, it was announced that Wayne had started dating Denise Bidot, another model.
+Wayne was engaged to model La'Tecia Thomas, but they called off the engagement in May 2020.
+A month later, it was announced that Wayne had started dating Denise Bidot, another model.
 In November 2020, they reportedly broke up over Wayne's endorsement of Donald Trump.
 Shortly after, it was reported that the couple had reconciled.
+Wayne and Bidot later broke up again in January 2022.